AguaClara/Fluoride-Auto/FluorideReportSp18.md

 <img src= "https://github.com/AguaClara/fluoride/blob/master/fluoride%20report/Screenshot_from_Front.png?raw=true">

-* Design
+#### Design

   Using the steady state energy equation, the team began calculating the various height constraints that would allow for the desired flow through the system.

   $$ P_1 + \rho g \Delta h_1+ \frac{1}{2}\rho {v_1}^2 = P_2 + \rho g \Delta h_2+ \frac{1}{2}\rho {v_2}^2+ h_f $$

   In the above equation, point 1 refers to the level of the water in the Fluoride constant head tank.
-The pressure terms can be cancelled out since the inflow and outflow are both open to the atmosphere The velocity at point 1 can also be eliminated since the constant head valve guarantees no change in velocity in this tank.
+Point 2 refers to the outlet point of the treated effluent, which is modeled to be a jet exit open to the atmosphere.
+The pressure terms can be cancelled out since the inflow and outflow are both open to the atmosphere.
+The velocity at point 1 can also be eliminated since the constant head valve guarantees no change in velocity in this tank.
 Therefore the Bernoulli equation becomes the following:
   $$ \rho g \Delta h_1 = \rho g \Delta h_2+ \frac{1}{2}\rho {v_2}^2+ h_f
   $$
-  The team can input known variables for Volumetric Flow (Q), Area of tubes (A), the gravitational constant (g), and $h_1$ as the reference point making it zero.
+  The team input known values for Volumetric Flow (Q), Area of tubes (A), the gravitational constant (g), and $h_1$ as the reference point making it zero.
   $$ Q= .76 * {10}^-6 \frac{{m}^3}{s}$$
   $$ g = 9.8 \frac{m}{{s}^2} $$
   $$ d = \frac {3}{16} in * 2.54 \frac {cm}{in} * \frac {1 m}{100 cm} $$